The Hippodrome Theatre’s Internship Program offers hands-on experience in the region’s premier professional theatre and cultural center.

 Q: What are the application deadlines?

-A: Hippodrome internships are posted at different times throughout the year.
-Individual internships may include an application deadline.
+A: Applications are accepted until a position is filled.
 Applications are reviewed in the order in which they were received.
 It is recommended that applicants apply as soon as openings are posted.

 Queries about our internship program: